 What happens if one of the parties don't agree to the payout of a Retail and Commercial Security Bond?

-If a Notice of Claim letter (dispute application) is returned to the OSBC within the nominated time frame (7 working days) from either party disputing the payout of a Retail and Commercial Security Bond, the bond will be suspended.
-A dispute file will be created and referred to the Adelaide Magistrates Court to resolve the dispute.
+If a Notice of Claim letter (dispute application) is returned to the OSBC within the nominated time frame (14 days) from either party disputing the payout of a Retail and Commercial Security Bond, the bond will be suspended.
+A dispute file will be created and referred a Magistrates Court to resolve the dispute.

 Dispute resolution process